rivvarivvs/rivvarivvs/README.md

 ## riva's here! 👋 who am i?

-I'm an retired History student turned into a **backend web developer**, by the *magical ways of self-teaching*.
+i'm an retired History student turned into a **backend web developer**, by the *magical ways of self-teaching*.

 ## what is there to know about me? 📚

-Early in my life I developed my passion for computers and mathematical problems.
-Soon I left them to dedicate myself into the ways of analysing our society.
-It was in the last year that I decided to leave behind my school curriculum: it was then time to see if I was still as *in love with the world of computers*.
+early in my life i developed my passion for computers and mathematical problems. soon I left them to dedicate myself into the ways of analysing our society. it was in the last year that i decided to leave behind my school curriculum: it was then time to see if i was still as *in love with the world of computers*.

-Through the next 9 months, I developed not only code and apps but also my **love for learning an for the world of web development**.
+Through the next 9 months, I developed not only code and apps but also my ***love for learning an for the world of web development***.

 ## what have i done? ✨